Why Knowing Your Audience is Important

 Let’s say you are creating a course on beginner-level cooking.
 You wouldn’t include cooking recipes on complicated entrees like beef wellington.
 Instead, you would create a course around making spaghetti or baked chicken.
 If your course audience finds your content too difficult to understand or they do not feel challenged enough, they will become less engaged.

-A recreational course in identifying species of birds could include more fun and entertaining aspects to make the course more fun for learners without having to worry about required time constraints.
+Additionally, a recreational course in identifying species of birds could include more fun and entertaining aspects to make the course more fun for learners without having to worry about required time constraints.

 What Goals You and Your Audience Have